ash0080/gun.doc.cn/Conflict-Resolution-with-Guns.md

 Please see `function HAM` in [gun core](../../blob/master/gun.js) for the javascript implementation of this algorithm.

-### Drawbacks
+### Considerations

-Please see the tradeoffs that are discussed on the [CAP Theorem](../CAP-Theorem) page.

- - No strong consistency.
+ - No strong consistency, no linearizability, and no serializability, see [CAP Theorem](../CAP-Theorem).
- - No linearizability.
- - No serializability.
  - Vulnerable to the Double Spending problem.
  - No implicit ordering like arrays, ordering must be explicitly maintained by the data.
- - Do not do math operations on the data, instead do sums and counts on unique identifiers.
+ - Because of at least once delivery mechanics, arithmetic operations on the data directly is not commutative.

-It is important to note that GUN's conflict resolution algorithm is a ground work, it does not provide much other than synchronization on its own.
-Most useful behavior (such as ordering, arithmetic, etc.) need some idempotent CRDT or DAG framework built on top of this underlying base.
+It is important to note that GUN's conflict resolution algorithm is the ground work, it does not provide much other than deterministic synchronization by its own.
+Most useful behavior like ordering or arithmetic is more complex and needs a Directed Acyclic Graphs (DAGs) or Convergent Replicated Data Types (CRDTs) built on top of the underlying algorithm.
+We plan to provide extensions for these at some point.